ebi-gene-expression-group/atlas-faqs/atlas-faqs.md

 ### How can I keep up with the latest Expression Atlas news?

-If you would like to stay up-to-date with news about our latest releases and developments, please subscribe to the <a href="https://listserver.ebi.ac.uk/mailman/listinfo/arrayexpress-atlas" target="_blank">Expression Atlas mailing list</a>.
+If you would like to stay up-to-date with news about our latest releases and developments, please follow us on  <a href="https://twitter.com/ExpressionAtlas" target="_blank">Twitter</a> and check out official announcements at <a href="https://www.ebi.ac.uk" target="_blank">the EBI home page.</a>

 ### Can I use Expression Atlas anatomograms on my website?